 Dr. Leong was also the first and only local autistic person to be invited to sit in both the organising and scientific committees for the Asia Pacific Autism Conference 2019 (APAC19), in which she has played a key role in campaigning for greater representation of autistic persons.
 An unprecedented number (for Singapore) of autistic individuals were actively involved in APAC19 at different levels: Dawn-joy was one of two autistic researchers delivering Plenary speeches (the other being Dr. Damian Milton), there was an autistic panel featuring autistic adults (local and overseas), generous sponsorship for autistic presenters and a team of local autistic adult volunteers helping with logistics and other duties.

-In January 2020, Dawn-joy was one of the performers and a key sensory advisor in Something About Home, a theatre promenade conceptualised and directed by theatre maestro Peter Sau, commissioned by the National Gallery Singapore, comprising a cast of 6 artists with different disabilities.
-In the same month, Dawn-joy Leong became the first autistic artist in Singapore to be commissioned by a major visual arts institution, the National Gallery Singapore, to hold a solo exhibition, Clement Space, a new, playful and whimsical iteration of Dawn-joy’s signature concept and practice of the same name, promoting mental wellbeing from within the natural Autistic paradigm.
+In 2020, Dawn-joy Leong became the first autistic artist in Singapore to be commissioned by a major visual arts institution, the National Gallery Singapore, to hold a solo exhibition, Clement Space, a new, playful and whimsical iteration of Dawn-joy’s signature concept and practice of the same name, promoting mental wellbeing from within the natural Autistic paradigm.
+In the same month of January, Dawn-joy was one of the performers and a key sensory advisor in Something About Home, a theatre promenade conceptualised and directed by theatre maestro Peter Sau, commissioned by the National Gallery Singapore, comprising a cast of 6 artists with different disabilities.

-This year, in 2021, September, Dr. Leong will present another ‘first’ in Singapore: a multidisciplinary digital-cum-live performance of a brand new chapter in the Scheherazade’s Sea narrative entitled, Scheherazade’s Sea: continuing odyssey.
-Created by an artist with disabilities, and featuring three talented emerging professional artists with disabilities, this experimental production will also offer a report on alternative performance practice approaches that will provide due access and inclusion for artists with sensory idiosyncrasies and the immunocompromised.
-This production is a work-in-progress, supported by a National Arts Council Creation Grant and produced by Very Special Arts (VSA) Singapore.
+In November 2021, Dr. Leong presented another ‘first’ in Singapore: a multidisciplinary digital-cum-live performance of a brand new chapter in the Scheherazade’s Sea narrative entitled, Scheherazade’s Sea: continuing odyssey.
+Created by an artist with disabilities, and featuring three talented emerging and professional artists with disabilities, this experimental production will also offer a report on alternative performance practice approaches that will provide due access and inclusion for artists with sensory idiosyncrasies and the immunocompromised.
+This production is an experimental work-in-progress, supported by a National Arts Council Creation Grant and produced by ARTDIS (formerly Very Special Arts) Singapore.